 In the context of a doctor’s appointment or a medical examination or procedure, things can get confusing, awkward, or frightening.

 Doctors are one of the few people who we allow to examine our bodies in ways that would otherwise be intimate or inappropriate.
-This can make identifying sexual assault, harassment, or breach of duty all the more confusing.
+This can make identifying healthcare sexual misconduct all the more confusing.

 This is especially true for gynecological exams – which are often uncomfortable enough as is.